-SMATIKA journal is a peer-reviewed journal.
+J-Intech is a blind-reviewed journal.
 This statement clarifies ethical behavior of all parties involved in the act of publishing an article in this journal, including the author, the chief editor, the Editorial Board, the peer-reviewer and the publisher (LPPM STIKI Malang).
 This statement is based on COPE’s Best Practice Guidelines for Journal Editors.

 Ethical Guideline for Journal Publication